Welcome to One Week In Barcelona, the handwritten guide. We are here to help you plan your Barcelona trip a bit smarter and with much less hassle.

 Our detailed articles on special day trips from Barcelona:

-Waikiki Beach, a paradise near Barcelona
+- Waikiki Beach a paradise beach near Barcelona

 9. Itinerary for 7 days